-Forensic Statement Analysis is a technique used to identify lies and find missing information.
-When a subject writes a statement, he/she provides more information than what they realize.
-We each have our own linguistic code referred to as the "norm".
-We can find out if the subject is being deceptive and if they are concealing information which might be valuable to the interviewer.
+Forensic Statement Analysis is a technique used to identify lies and for finding missing information.
+When a subject writes a statement, he/she provides more information than they realize.
+We each have our own linguistic code referred to as the "norm."
+As retired GBI agents in Georgia, we can find out if the subject is being deceptive and if they are concealing information which might be valuable to the interviewer.

 The technique was developed by Avinoam Sapir, Laboratory for Scientific Interrogation (LSI).
-SPI Investigator Michael Rundles received specialized training in scientific content analysis (SCAN) under Mr. Sapir and he taught for LSI all over the southeast.
+Southern Professional Investigations investigator, Michael Rundles, received specialized training in scientific content analysis (SCAN) under Mr. Sapir and he taught for LSI throughout the southeast.
 Investigator Rundles used this technique as a GBI Agent to help solve sexual assault cases, false allegations, internal investigations, theft cases, and assault cases.

 If a crime has been committed at work or at a social gathering, as private investigators the first thing we do is to investigate each person who was at the location, who was employed by the business or attending the social engagement.
 We begin by asking them for a written or a verbal statement.
 We then analyze the statement and begin the interrogation process where verbal inflections and body language are also analyzed.
 This investigation process has a proven track record of helping to determine who the guilty party is.